 - Issue late submissions in the leaderboard and compare model performance with winning submissions

-- Test your model on data from different institutions
+- Test the model on data from different institutions

-- Publish your algorithm under an open source license
+- Publish the algorithm under an open-source license

 The goal is to integrate the algorithm in a set of chest x-ray analysis algorithms that are tested in routine clinical care at the Department of Radiology and Nuclear Medicine at Radboud UMC.